ax-lab/japanese/README.md

 - Detailed notes on different topics, with links to source references.
 - Organized collection of useful Japanese resources.
 - A dump site for notes on random Japanese media (e.g. lyrics translation exercises).

+## Organization

+- `grammar`: detailed grammar notes organized by subject
+- `index`: quick reference organized by word/stem
+- `notes`: notes for specific lessons from a source material